 They are pack animals that live together in families with one male and several females.
-Red Wolves’ territory can be up to 100 square miles and they mark their boundaries by secreting marks with their scent glands along the borders of their territory.
-These creatures live in wooded areas that have clearings for hunting and open water for drinking.
+Red Wolves’ territory can be up to 100 square miles, and they mark their boundaries by secreting marks with their scent glands along the borders of their territory.
+These creatures live in wooded areas with clearings for hunting and open water for drinking.

 They are nocturnal animals that generally avoid humans at all costs, but sometimes they might attack livestock if there is not enough natural prey to eat.

 Red wolves can be distinguished from other wolf species by their reddish-tan coat and the rusty grey color of their back.
 They use vocalizations, scent-marking, body language, and facial expressions to communicate with other wolves.